-One of best things about questions to ask old people is that it’s a great way to learn valuable insights from people who’ve lived rich and interesting lives.
+One of the best things about questions to ask old people is that it’s a great way to learn valuable insights from people who’ve lived rich and interesting lives.

-Thought-provoking Questions To Ask Old People
+Thought-Provoking Questions To Ask Old People

 1. As I get older, do you think I’m getting more like you?